 When not in a workshop, CITs will assist the counselors in their assigned camp group.
 All participants of the CIT Program will meet daily with the CIT Coordinator to discuss their camp experiences and future strategies for working with children.
 In addition to the job specific training, CITs will also learn general job related skills.
 All second year CITs leave with a resume and a scheduled interview for next summer.
 Upon the program's conclusion, each CIT will have the opporunity to plan and run their very own activity for the camp!

 In addition to the job training, CITs will be participating in weekly challenges and contests with their peers to sharpen team-building skills.
 Some of these challenges will take place during weekly field trips off campus to various locations on the island.

 Interested boys and girls should enjoy working with children, and be prepared to take responsibility for the campers in their care.
 CITs are under the direct supervision of the group teachers and activity instructors.

 Our Music Teacher encourages campers to dance, sing, and play simple instruments.
-Our camp music class is filled with new fun music and old camp favorites that campers will recognize, and a few things very old that may be new to their ears.
+Our camp music class is filled with new, fun music and old camp favorites that campers will recognize, and a few classics that may be new to their ears.
 The focus here is to learn basic musical foundations and history while having a great time doing it!

 Our pool staff is comprised of an Aquatics Director, and four Red Cross certified Lifeguards and Water Safety Instructors.
 Full day campers enjoy two swim sessions each day, a morning instructional swim and an afternoon free swim.
 Swim levels are decided by swim assessments and lessons include everything from blowing bubbles for preschoolers to the Butterfly in our advanced swim groups.